Lindydancer/e2ansi/README.md

 Pager applications like `more` and `less` can be configured to automatically invoke `e2ansi-cat`, so that all viewed files will be syntax highlighted.
-A nice side effect is that any other conversion, like uncompressing files, is also automatically applied.
+A nice side effect is that other conversions that Emacs normally performs, like uncompressing files, are also automatically applied.

 ## Example